z784324922/sls/intl.en-US/API Reference/Logstore related APIs/PullLogs.md

 # PullLogs {#reference_f5p_ytq_12b .reference}

-Obtain logs based on the cursor and quantity.
+Obtains logs based on the cursor and quantity.
 You must specify a shard when the system obtains logs.
-In scenarios such as Storm, elective and collaborative consumption can be performed by using [LoghubClientLib](../../../../intl.en-US/User Guide/Real-time subscription and consumption/Consumer group - Usage.md) .
-Currently, only log group list in [Protocol Buffer \(PB\) ](intl.en-US/API Reference/Common resources/Data encoding method.md) format can be read.If storm can pass through storm and so on.
+In scenarios such as Storm, elective and collaborative consumption can be performed by using [LoghubClientLib](../../../../reseller.en-US/User Guide/Real-time subscription and consumption/Consumption by consumer groups/Consumer group - Usage.md) .
+Currently, only log group list in [Protocol Buffer \(PB\) ](reseller.en-US/API Reference/Common resources/Data encoding method.md) format can be read.

 ## Request syntax {#section_j5v_14t_12b .section}